ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_seaice_sensitivity.rst

 Diagnostic is in `diag_scripts/seaice/`

-* seaice_sensitivity.py
-Plotting the sensitivity of sea ice to mean global temperature.
+* seaice_sensitivity.py (Plotting the sensitivity of sea ice to mean global temperature).

 Recipe settings
 ~~~~~~~~~~~~~~~